A simple plan to recover from study burnout + emotion

-My guess is study habits for you may feel a lot like exercising does for me.
+My guess is that your study habits may feel a lot like exercising does for me.
 It’s not your passion and you’re working to create regular habits that stick.
 You don’t want to study, but you want to graduate, so you put in the hard work.
 And often it feels like hard work, no?

 What do you do when there is an unexpected stressor?

-Do you feel tired and overwhelmed by your study habits like I felt with my exercise routine?
+Do you feel tired and overwhelmed by your study habits as I felt with my exercise routine?

 What does study burnout look like